Board and Manager

 José Luis Riechmann

-José Luis Riechmann has a 35-year track record in plan biology research, both in the public and the private sectors.
+José Luis Riechmann has a 35-year track record in plant biology research, both in the public and the private sectors.
 He studied Biology in Madrid and holds a PhD in plant molecular virology.
-After postdoctoral training in plant developmental biology at the California Institute of Technology (Caltech), he joined a start-up company in the field of plant functional genomics, was director of a genomics laboratory at Caltech, and since 2008 is ICREA Research Professor at CRAG, a research center that he directed between 2013 and 2022.
+José Luis continued to showcase his versatility by contributing to a start-up company specializing in plant functional genomics.
+His experience deepened as he assumed the role of director for a genomics laboratory at Caltech, where he played a pivotal role in exploring cutting-edge genomics technologies.
+In 2008, he embraced the position of ICREA Research Professor at the Center for Research in Agricultural Genomics (CRAG).
+He also took on the directing role at the research centre between 2013 and 2022.
 His research interests lie at the intersection of developmental biology, transcriptional regulation, and genomics and proteomics in plants.

 It is an honor to serve on the Board of Plant ETP, and to help the Platform advance the shared interests of the academic and industrial sectors in agriculture and plant biology research.
 This is more needed than ever in the EU framework, if we are to successfully transition to a more sustainable agriculture and to maintain the prominence of the agri-food sector in Europe.